 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-Challenges: Kazakhstan is a primary transit country for Afghan-origin narcotics being smuggled to Western Europe and Russia and is increasingly a destination and transit country for synthetic narcotics.
+Challenges: Kazakhstan is a primary transit country for Afghanistan-origin narcotics being smuggled to Western Europe and Russia and is increasingly a destination and transit country for synthetic narcotics.
 Kazakhstan’s law enforcement agencies continue to fight transnational threats such as narcotics, trafficking in persons (TIP), and organized crime.
 The criminal networks that operate in the region, however, are employing increasingly sophisticated means to move illicit drugs, money, and people through Kazakhstan.
 INL programs target the development of skills to fight criminal networks to help advance our relationship so that Kazakhstan and the United States can continue to be partners in the fight against transnational crime and other shared threats.

 Goals: Through its assistance programs, INL seeks to strengthen border security and counternarcotics efforts, with a focus on interdicting transnational networks, to improve the investigation and prosecution of domestic and transnational crime, including through anti-money laundering efforts.
-INL programs also help Kazakhstan combat trafficking in persons, including forced labor, debt bondage, and sex trafficking, by strengthening the skills of law enforcement, judicial officials and other actors that can play a role in identifying trafficking and responding.
+INL programs also help Kazakhstan combat trafficking in persons, including forced labor and sex trafficking, by strengthening the skills of law enforcement, judicial officials and other actors that can play a role in identifying trafficking and responding.